Add this

 There is a third dimension to this issue.
 One reason why the demand to make euthanasia- whether passive or assisted- legitimate is picking up globally is the sheer prospect of almost mandatory hospitalisation, with all its attendant pain, trauma, expense and depression.
 The end of life patient really has no choice today.
 Incorporating palliative care as a part of health care systems and medical protocol will not cure him, but it will certainly enable him to spend his final weeks and days in the comfort of his home, his family around him, without aggressive medical interventions that cause more pain than good, and without having to opt for euthanasia.
 Standardising palliative care and mainstreaming it as legitimate “medical treatment” would offer a third option to the terminally ill and obviate to some extent the desperate need to opt for euthanasia.
 Society and families could then be spared a difficult moral choice and there would then perhaps be no need for “death clinics” like the one in Belgium where patients come for the sole purpose of being able to legally kill themselves.

-The medical establishment in India- both governmental and private- need to initiate a dialogue on the subject so that we could adopt a more humane approach to the inevitability of death.
+The medical establishments in India- both governmental and private- need to initiate a dialogue on the subject so that we could adopt a more humane approach to the inevitability of death.
 The Insurance Regulator should mandate palliative, end of life care as a permissible item for reimbursement under Health insurance policies.
 In terminal cases the medical fraternity should not regard death as a challenge but as a release, and should prepare their patient for it.
 That final battle should not be fought at the cost of the patient.
 Medicine and mortality should not be implacable foes.

-Saturday 15 August 2020
+Saturday, 15 August 2020

 THE PRASHANT BHUSHAN CASE-- AN ORDER THAT DIMINISHES DEMOCRACY